photograph by Jennifer Teresa Villanueva

-Edward Gia is a first-generation Ecuadorian-Mexican American artist from New York, NY.
+Edward Gia is a Ecuadorian-Mexican American visual artist from New York, NY who is currently based in Austin, TX.
 His work delves into the complexities of his queer identity within the confines of heteronormative and religious frameworks.
 Utilizing the snapshot aesthetic, their photographs evoke nostalgia, particularly evident in their approach to portraiture and the documentation of their surrounding spaces.
 Beyond personal narratives, they engage with religious iconography, moving beyond mere reference to explore the intricate connections between gender, sexuality, and morality.
 This exploration extends beyond the individual, intertwining with broader themes such as immigration and the enduring bonds across generations.
 Their work has been featured at the School of Visual Arts, Ma’s House & BIPOC Art Studio, The Lucie Foundation, among others.
-He holds a Bachelor of Fine Arts in Photography & Video from the School of Visual Arts (2020).
+He holds a Bachelor of Fine Arts with a focus in Photography & Video from the School of Visual Arts (2020) and is currently pursuing his Master of Fine Arts degree in Studio Art at The University of Texas at Austin (anticipated completion in 2026).

 Education: